samocain93/professional-readme-generator/README.md

 Once the packages are installed and your environment is set up to run, you can get started with the README.md generator!

-  1. The primary test command file is the index.js file.
-To begin, right click on this file and press "Open in Integrated Terminal"
+  1. The primary test command file is the `index.js` file.
+To begin, right click on this file and press `"Open in Integrated Terminal"`
-  2. In the command line, type "node index.js" or "node index" (both commands will work in Node)
+  2. In the command line, type `node index.js` or `node index` (both commands will work in Node)
-  3. From here, you will be prompted through the list of questions that will then populate in the README.md file once you are finished
+  3. From here, you will be prompted through the list of questions that will then populate in the `README.md` file once you are finished
-  4. To exit out of the prompts at any time, you can type "control + C".
-You can also clear out your terminal to start fresh by typing "clear" followed by pressing "enter" in your terminal commands
+  4. To exit out of the prompts at any time, you can type `control + C`.
+You can also clear out your terminal to start fresh by typing `clear` followed by pressing `enter` in your terminal commands
   5. For any further instruction or tips on how to construct a professional README page, please visit: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide

 ## Demonstration